The A&D Professional's Home Buying Playbook: Managing RSUs and Lumpy Income for a Down Payment

 By Christopher J. Edwards

+For A&D professionals, the path to homeownership often presents a unique financial puzzle.
 You may have a strong income, excellent credit, and a stable career.
-Yet, in high-cost housing markets like San Diego or Los Angeles, the challenge is often liquidity… specifically, having enough cash on hand for a down payment while managing high rent and retirement contributions.
+Yet, in high-cost housing markets, the challenge is often liquidity—having enough cash on hand for a down payment.

-For many in the Aerospace & Defense sector, a significant portion of compensation comes in the form of lumpy income, Restricted Stock Units (RSUs) and annual performance bonuses.
+For many in the Aerospace & Defense sector, a significant portion of compensation comes in the form of variable income, such as Restricted Stock Units (RSUs) and annual performance bonuses.
+While these are valuable assets, they function differently than a bi-weekly paycheck.
+Without a proactive plan, relying on this income for a real estate transaction can sometimes lead to challenges.

 Here is a framework for navigating these complexities.

-A common challenge for professionals with equity compensation is viewing unvested RSUs as a stable savings account for a future down payment.
-While a rising stock price can accelerate savings, it also introduces concentration risk.
+A common challenge for professionals with equity compensation is holding unvested RSUs for a future down payment.
+While a rising stock price can aid savings, it also introduces concentration risk.
+If a specific company's stock price declines shortly before a home purchase, the value of that potential down payment drops.

 A Strategy to Consider: Liquidity First